Jason-Oleana/Jason-Oleana/README.md

 My name is Jason Oleana,

-As a Co-Founder and Data Scientist specialized in NLP, I am passionate about the possibilities of (large) language models.<br>
+As a Co-Founder and Data Scientist specialising in NLP, I am passionate about the possibilities of (large) language models.<br>
 At Genius Voice, we help companies implement advanced Conversational AI solutions.

 Experience: